atom/town-crier/README.md

 # Town Crier

-A simple way to submit feedback to Atom or any package.
+A simple way to submit feedback to Atom or any installed package.

 ## License